How Angel Peterson Got His Name

-How Angel Peterson Got His Name is a nonfiction, young adult memoir written by Gary Paulsen, outlining the experiences of Paulsen and his friends during the mid-1950s.
+How Angel Peterson Got His Name: And Other Outrageous Tales About Extreme Sports is a nonfiction, young adult memoir written by American author Gary Paulsen, published January 14, 2003, by Wendy Lamb Books.
+The book outlines the experiences of Paulsen and his friends during the mid-1950s.
 The book includes discussions of hang gliding and bike riding.

+In 2004, the Young Adult Library Services Association named How Angel Peterson Got His Name in their list of Best Books for Young Adults.